JenevaRay/Codeathon/README.md

 npm install
 ```

+then create/edit the following files accordingly:

-Next, you can run the application:
+Next, you can run the development version of the application:
 ```
-npm start
+npm run develop
 ```

 You can view the app locally at http://localhost:3000/